Accomplishments

 For all these reasons, EnviroOne believes that its poverty reduction programs and human development activities will have the most impact in Africa.

-Since 2011, we have been implementing programs that have impacted the lives of many our two project areas in Sierra Leone; lower Yoni and Kaffu Bullom Chiefdoms.
+Since 2011, we have been implementing programs that have impacted the lives of many in Sierra Leone especially in three Chiefdoms; lower Yoni, Koya, and Kaffu Bullom.

 Specifically, we are: